samhermes/samhermes.github.io/_posts/2018-12-13-notes-from-wordcamp-us.markdown

 I feel like I could make an entire post just about this talk.
 I love a good code demo, and this talk had lots of them.
 Rian made everything seem very simple and straightforward, which is refreshing when you’re talking about accessibility.
 In practice, I know that things get a little more complicated, but I learned a lot, nonetheless.

-`aria-expanded`
+`aria-expanded`<br>
-This attribute is useful for menus or accordions, so that you can communicated that the following element is either hidden or visible.
+This attribute is useful for menus or accordions, so that you can communicate that the following element is either hidden or visible.
 You would then toggle `aria-expanded` and the hidden attribute with JavaScript when the user opens or closes the menu or accordion.

-`aria-live`
+`aria-live`<br>
 This was the most interesting bit, as I think that this is difficult to get right. `aria-live` is used to tell the user about what’s changing on the screen.
 So, if they hit a button to save changes, we should tell them when the changes have been successfully saved.

 Initially, the element with the message in it would have `aria-live="polite"` applied to it.
 Using JavaScript, we would update that to `aria-live="assertive"`, triggering the screen reader to read it out.